vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

   x ! intruderSpeed   >= 960
 ```

-These constriants give rise to the following hyper-rectangle in five-dimensional space:
+These constraints give rise to the following hyper-rectangle in five-dimensional space:

 <!-- $$
 X = \left\{ x \in \mathbb{R}^5 :\;\;